-While we believe this would prevent more GBS infection, disability and death in newborn babies, it is the UK National Screening Committee’s responsibility to recommend for or against screening.
+It is the UK National Screening Committee’s responsibility to recommend for or against screening.
 Sadly, despite most developed countries using the screening approach to GBS prevention and seeing major reductions, the UK NSC has rejected international evidence.
-Their next planned review is 2019/20
+Their next scheduled review is 2019/20.

 You can help saves babies’ lives

 We’ve loads of great fundraising activities, ideas and inspiration to help you raise money for Group B Strep Support.
 From taking part in an event to nominating Group B Strep Support as your Charity of the Year at work, there should be something for everyone.